-Driving under the influence of alcohol, also called DUI" or "drunk driving", is by far the most commonly encountered offense in the courts today.
+Driving under the influence of alcohol, also called DUI" or "drunk driving", driving under the influence of marijuana (DUI marijuana or “driving stoned”) and driving under the influence of drugs ("drugged driving”), are by far the most commonly encountered offense in the courts today.
 Yet it has always been one of the most difficult charges to defend, involving as it does more esoteric areas of science and law than most felonies, while affording increasingly fewer constitutional safeguards.
 The substantive, evidentiary, and procedural aspects of DUI litigation have grown immeasurably more complex, while at the same time the stakes for the person facing DUI charges have been raised.
 In fact, the entire DUI scene today has undergone a change in recent years that may accurately be described as revolutionary.

 These radical changes are attributable to a heightened national awareness of the DUI problem.
 Spurred on by constant media attention and such lobbying groups as Mothers Against Drunk Driving (MADD), legislators across the country have stumbled over each other to provide prosecutors with tougher weapons.
 It falls upon the California DUI defense attorney, of course, to understand and counter these new weapons with weapons of his own.